2.1.3. Shellcode detect engine

 The detailed information is given in the table (Counters of the source part of logs).

-The current engine status is displayed in `Health checks` screen.
+The current engine status is displayed in the `Health checks` screen.